Trendline Trading Strategy: 3 Simple Steps To Improve Profitability

 Once again, when the stock breaks out of this previous downtrend over here, you can expect a new trend to form.

-The breakout can result from unexpected positive news like surprisingly good company’s earnings, a new technology release, or other possible catalysts.
+The breakout can result from unexpected positive news like surprisingly good company earnings, a new technology release, or other possible catalysts.

 Here are some bonus tips!
-When it comes to the trendline trading strategy, here's what you should avoid based on my own personal experience after trading for more than 8 years.
+When it comes to the trendline trading strategy, here's what you should know based on my own personal experience after trading for more than 8 years.

 Tip #1: Always follow the trend.